 Today, I seek to leverage these prior experiences to support our team of dynamic, creative and intelligent individuals here at General Catalyst as well as our diverse ecosystem of exceptional and talented entrepreneurs.

-My wife and I have two young sons, who are the only people I know that have more energy than our entrepreneurs.
+My wife and I have three young sons, who are the only people I know that have more energy than our entrepreneurs.
 When there’s time to relax (and there isn’t much with the boys), I enjoy throwing my support behind Boston’s sports teams (and, of course, the Boston College Eagles).